MrXueBao/TA-tutorials/README.md

 # TA-tutorials

-The TA slides for VE280
+The partial TA slides for VE280